KDE/digikam-doc/post_processing/mjpeg_stream.rst

     - To be connected through the network on the MJPEG Stream-Server **Port**, this last one needs to be open on the **Server** firewall.

 .. figure:: images/mjpeg_stream_firefox.webp
+    :width: 500px
     :alt:
     :align: center

-    The Shared Contents from digiKam Over the Network and Displayed into Firefox
+    Screencast of the Shared Contents from digiKam Over the Network and Displayed into Firefox